 Make each meal around 70 per cent vegetables (this will provide healthy carbs) and around 30 per cent good-quality protein – e.g. chicken, fish, chickpeas, beans, tofu, etc. Use healthy fats, including olive oil, coconut oil, nuts, seeds, avocado and occasionally a tiny bit of butter.
 Make sure to drink plenty of water throughout the day.

 Cut down on stimulants

-Such as alcohol and coffee, as the caffeine in these might help you stay awake but they won’t help you lose weight.
+Coffee, should also be avoided as the caffeine in these might help you stay awake but they won’t help you lose weight.